-Investing in real estate using a Self-Directed IRA or Roth IRA has become a very popular way to get exposure to the real estate asset class in a passive form.
-This article will explore the keys to making a tax efficient Self-Directed IRA investment into a real estate fund.
+Investing in real estate using a Self-Directed IRA has become a very popular way to get exposure to the asset class in a passive form.
+This article will explore the keys to making a tax efficient investment into a real estate fund using your IRA.

 - A Self-Directed IRA allows you to invest in almost anything, including real estate